-If you are outside the DC area and wish to begin the badge process before you arrive in DC, you will be sent a SF-87 or FD-258 fingerprint card and instructions in the mail.
-Take this card to your nearest law enforcement agency, courthouse, notary with fingerprinting authority, or campus protection services to be fingerprinted.
+If you are outside the DC area and wish to begin the badge process before you arrive in DC, take the FD-258 fingerprint chart to your nearest law enforcement agency, courthouse, notary with fingerprinting authority, or campus protection services to be fingerprinted.
 Once you arrive in DC, make an appointment at PSIO to be photographed.
 Please bring two forms of ID to your appointment.